 All ISO-standards are systematically reviewed, normally every 5 years after publication.
-In the case of ISO 26000:2010 it was decided to perform a systematic review after 3 years, in 2013/14.
+In the case of ISO 26000:2010 it was decided to perform a systematic review after 3 years, in 2013/14 and then in 2017.

 The result of the 2013/2014 systematic review of ISO 26000:2010 was analyzed by ISO 26000 PPO and the stakeholder advisory group, but also by others.
 All recommendations were sent to ISO Technical Management Board who decided that ISO 26000:2010 was to remain unchanged for another 3 year period.
 As a result of the systematic review 2014, the PPO identified some areas that could be considered in any future revision of ISO 26000:2010.